edkelly303/elm-any-type-collections/README.md

 ## Performance

-The `benchmarks` folder contains some benchmarks comparing this package to other similar Elm packages.
+The `benchmarks` folder contains some basic benchmarks comparing some of the commonly used functions in this package to their equivalents in other similar Elm packages.

+Without going into too much detail, this package offers broadly similar performance characteristics to `elm-core` dict.
+It is slightly slower in all cases due to the need to convert between the user's `key`/`member` type and the `comparable` type used to represent it internally.

+Note: `jjant/elm-dict` seems crazy fast for a lot of these operations!
+So if you don't need to worry about the fact that its data structure contains functions, it might be worth checking out.

 See the [README](https://github.com/edkelly303/elm-any-type-collections/blob/main/benchmarks/README.md) in the `benchmarks` folder for instructions on how to run the benchmarks.